-Water soluble fraction of crude oil is an environmental stressor which leads to abnormal alteration in hematological and biochemical parameters in fishes.
-The alteration in some hematological and biochemical parameters is an indication that crude oil is toxic to Clarias gariepinus and its environment.
-This underscores the need for adequate and timely environmental check by government and other relevant agencies to protect the aquatic environment from the effect of crude oil toxicity since this fish is one of the most consumed and cheap protein source for the coastal inhabitants.
+From the results obtained in this study, it is suggested that water soluble fraction of crude oil is an environmental stressor which leads to abnormal alteration in hematological and biochemical parameters in fishes.
+The alteration of in some hematological and biochemical parameters is an indication that crude oil is toxic to Clarias gariepinus and its environment.
+This underscores the need for adequate and timely environmental check by government and other relevant agencies to protect the aquatic environment from the effect of crude oil toxicity since this fish is one of the most consumed and cheap protein source for the coastal inhabitants of areas.